cslev/end2end_delay_v2/README.md

 #USAGE without display manager
-If you have no GUI/display manager, then modify start.sh accordingly, or set up your interfaces manually, first start the reciever side:
+If you have no GUI/display manager, then modify start.sh accordingly; or set up your interfaces manually and start the reciever side first:

 $ sudo ./recv_eth server_iface number_of_packets